-We deeply appreciate any and all contributions to help make the Mississippi Book Festival an annual event and keep it FREE and open to the public.
-Donations at any level from readers like you are vital in this event’s continued success.
+We deeply appreciate any and all contributions to help keep the Mississippi Book Festival and its programming FREE and open to the public.
+Donations at any level from readers like you are vital to our continued success.
 Celebrate and spread the love of reading and good writing with a donation through our fund at the Community Foundation for Mississippi, a 501(c)3 nonprofit organization registered in the State of Mississippi.

 Make a contribution here.

-The Mississippi Book Festival is made possible through the generosity of individuals, businesses, foundations, and partners.
-Funders help provide the annual event and keep it FREE and open to the public.
-With these benefactors, we bring books to life for children in low-income schools, champion Mississippi’s public libraries, and connect authors and readers at events year-round.
+The Mississippi Book Festival and its programming are made possible through the generosity of individuals, businesses, foundations, and partners.
+Funders help keep the annual event and non-festival activities FREE and open to the public.
+Benefactors help us: bring books to life for children in low-income schools, champion Mississippi’s public libraries, and connect authors and readers at events.
 We welcome your support through our fund at the Community Foundation for Mississippi, a 501(c)3 nonprofit organization registered in the State of Mississippi.

 The Mississippi Book Festival offers an exceptional opportunity for individuals, retailers, organizations, and vendors to sell or distribute books, goods, information or food.
 Potential exhibitors may apply as follows:

-The Mississippi Book Festival each year sponsors approximately 30 Official Panels, in which moderators lead small groups of authors in a discussion of their books.
+Each year, the Mississippi Book Festival sponsors approximately 30 Official Panels, in which moderators lead small groups of authors in a discussion of their books.
 Panels are typically built around a theme (e.g. civil rights history, Southern cooking, historical fiction, poetry).
 Our author selection committee of publishing and book professionals actively pursues potential panelists for topics, considers submissions, and sends invitations.